nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanofiltration:** Pertaining to the process of filtration at the nanoscale, indicative of the specific technology used in these membranes.

-### Expanded Definition and Usage\nNanofiltration membranes are integral to modern separation processes, offering a balance between ultrafiltration and reverse osmosis.
+### Expanded Definition and Usage:
+Nanofiltration membranes are integral to modern separation processes, offering a balance between ultrafiltration and reverse osmosis.
 Their ability to reject divalent and some larger monovalent ions makes them particularly useful in applications such as softening hard water, removing color and organic contaminants from industrial effluents, and recovering valuable resources from brackish water streams.
 Additionally, these membranes are used in the pharmaceutical industry for purifying preparations and in the food industry for separating components in juice and dairy processing.
 The ongoing development of nanofiltration membranes, including advancements in material science and membrane architecture, aims to enhance their efficiency, fouling resistance, and durability, expanding their applications and reducing operational costs.